 Use of CS computers must comply with Texas law and University policies.
 Therefore, CS computers may not be used for commercial or profit-making purposes (except for the production of drafts of scholarly texts), for political purposes, or for personal benefit where such use incurs a cost to the Department and is not academically related.

 State law prohibits unauthorized access to computer systems.
 Access of or attempts to access another person's directory, files, or mail, whether protected or not, without permission of the owner is prohibited.
 Attempts to access unauthorized machines via the computer network, to decrypt encrypted materials, or to obtain privileges to which the user is not entitled are prohibited.
-The University has signed software licenses for much of the software that is available on CS computer systems; removal or transfer of such software without authorization is prohibited.
+The University has licensed software that is available on CS computer systems; removal or transfer of such software without authorization is prohibited.

 User acknowledgment of this policy statement authorizes CS computer systems staff to examine the user's files if required as part of their official duties.